box/mojito/_docs/guides/integrating-with-box.md

 permalink: /docs/guides/integrating-with-box/
 ---

 Adding Box Platform Integration will allow project requests to be sent to the cloud.
 This is a great way to exchange translation files with vendors.
 When a translation request is made, XLIFFs will be sent to a Box folder where translation vendors can start their process.
-When they've completed the translations, Mojito can import the updated translations inside Box.
+When they've completed the translations, Mojito can import the translated files from Box.

-### Sign up a free Box Developer Account
+### Sign up for a free Box Developer Account

 Sign up [here](https://app.box.com/signup/o/default_developer_offer).